Settlement contract after termination: pros and cons

 What are the risks of a severance agreement?

-Even though a termination agreement (or ‘termination contract’) can offer many advantages, there are some risks that employees should be aware of, depending on the contents of the respective contract:
+Even though a settlement agreement (post-termination) can offer advantages, there are some risks that employees should be aware of, depending on the contents of the respective contract:

-1. Waiting period for unemployment benefits: If the contract is considered by the employment agency to be a mutually agreed termination, there is a risk of a waiting period of up to 12 weeks.
-This can mean significant financial losses.
+• Waiting period for unemployment benefits: If the contract is considered by the employment agency to be a mutually agreed termination, there is a risk of a waiting period of up to 12 weeks.
+This can often be avoided.

-3. Unfavourable terms: Without legal scrutiny, there is a risk that the contract is designed unilaterally in favour of the employer.
-Employees should therefore always seek professional advice before signing.
+• Unfavourable terms: Without legal scrutiny, there is always risk that the settlement agreement (post-termination) is designed unilaterally in favour of the employer.

 Check severance pay